73 years in the making, the incredible history of the Royal Edinburgh Military Tattoo

 When you take your seat at The Royal Edinburgh Military Tattoo you will be treated to a spectacular series of performances by the British Armed Forces, and international military and cultural bands.
 The atmosphere is electric, with music, lighting and projections adding to the already-incredible atmosphere generated by the performers and spectators.

-Read more: Ten Facts You Never Knew About the Royal Edinburgh Military Tattoo
+You may also be interested to read: Ten Facts You Never Knew About the Royal Edinburgh Military Tattoo

 The first Edinburgh Military Tattoo took place over seventy years ago in 1950, inspired by a simple 1949 show called ‘Something About a Solider’.
 Taking place at the Ross bandstand, ‘Something About a Solider’ was produced by Lieutenant Colonel George Malcolm as part of the Edinburgh International Festival of Music and Drama.
 The Lieutenant Colonel was then invited to present a military ‘show’ the following year at the Edinburgh Festival.